limikael/ideas/MakeAtTheOnion.md

 finds my price too expensive, they can buy a 3D printer themselves and compete with me.
 I will also sell material and components, such as Arduino and NodeMCU microcontrollers, ball bearings and PVC pipes.
-If someone wants to build things where the material is not available, for example drone propellers, they can buy a batch of those and then sell them in the makerspace and make a small of large profit.
+If someone wants to build things where the material is not available, for example drone propellers, they can buy a batch of those and then sell them in the makerspace and make a small or large profit.

 It would be awesome in the future to actually build a venting machine for components, so people can buy and sell their components there.
+I write "vending machine".
+The thing I envision is probably more like a robotic vertical storage solution, with a gui on a touch screen that makes the experience to the user resemble that of a vending machine.

 ## MVP